Newton's first law of motion is also cited as the law of inertia.

 What is Inertia?

-The inherent attribute of all the bodies, by virtue of which they oppose the change in the state of rest or of uniform motion along the straight line on their own is called the inertia.
+The inherent attribute of all the bodies, by virtue of which they oppose the change in the state of rest or of uniform motion along the straight line on their own, is called inertia.

 Some real-life applications to describe the inertia are as follows: